 Curious about how an award-winning young scientist envisions the future in STEM?
 We have personal insights just for you, from our very own student Nithika K.!
 In fact, Nithika is not only exploring her passion for STEM, but also already doing STEM research in high school.
 Let’s see what she has to say about succeeding in high school and beyond!

-This interview is one installment in our Empowering Activities series.
-To read more profiles like this, check out other posts right here on our blog!
+This interview is Part 1 in our Empowering Activities series.
+To read more, check out the rest of the series right here!
 We hope that celebrating our stellar Empowerly students will inspire other high schoolers to reach for the stars.

 Nithika K. is a rising senior in high school in San Jose, California.
 Her freshman year of high school is when her passion to combat environmental problems arose, eventually narrowing in on the global issue of plastic pollution.
 She channeled this passion into her work with the nonprofit organization Bye Bye Plastic Bags California, part of the global nonprofit Bye Bye Plastic Bags.
 As the legal board member, Nithika researches updates on laws relating to plastic bags (such as the Plastic Bag Ban) and how they are changing over time.
 She hopes to continue her passion of combating plastic pollution in college through future research and attending law school.